-- By default, the default operational hours set up in Factory Calendar are applied to this resource in all locations.
+- By default, the default operational hours set up in the Factory Calendar are applied to this resource in all locations.
 It is possible to add custom operational hours by pressing +Add custom hours in the grid to set up custom hours for each location.

 - Each resource can be used in many locations.
 Locations are limited to locations set as Shop floors in the Locations and Bins setup.
 All Shop floor locations are listed automatically.

 - Select if Working on holidays or Working on weekends is allowed.
 This will influence the calculation of Production Order timelines.